dotnet/orleans/src/Documentation/Advanced-Concepts/Activation-Garbage-Collection.md

 4) Activation Garbage Collection settings specify age limit of 10 minutes and the grain is making a call to DelayDeactivation(20 min), and after 7 minutes there is another call on this grain, the activation will be collected after 20 min from time zero, if no extra calls were made.

-Note that `DelayDeactivation` does not 100% guarantee that the grain activation will not get activated before the specified period of time expires.
+Note that `DelayDeactivation` does not 100% guarantee that the grain activation will not get deactivated before the specified period of time expires.
 There are certain failure cases that may cause 'premature' deactivation of grains.

 ### Expediting Activation GC